 "My dad is fighting with me, saying he wants to wear it for a whole year straight," Bryant said of his ring.
 "I said, 'Dad, you can't do that.
 Hopefully, I can find you a replica.'"
 (Muskat - mlb.com - 3/14/17)

-When Kris got back to work on his swing in the 2016 offseason, his father, Mike, wanted him to remember how he was pitched to in the Minor Leagues, and that's what they worked on.
+When Kris got back to work on his swing in the offseason before 2017 spring training, his father, Mike, wanted him to remember how he was pitched to in the Minor Leagues, and that's what they worked on.
 His mother, Susie, was busy handling all the wedding gifts.
 They started hitting in the batting cage six weeks after the World Series ended.
 Kris said he wants to hit the ball to the opposite field more in 2017, which is something he did in 2014, when he belted 43 homers and won Minor League Player of the Year honors.

 "We've always talked about it, but it was more or less a game plan to prepare for this season," Mike said of their offseason work.
 "Because his batting average was so high on inside fastballs, we thought they'd try to work on the outer half of the plate.
 We tried to perfect that swing."